 You’re on beercation.

-St. Augustine’s taprooms are cozy and family-friendly, with favorites like Bog Brewing incorporating local ingredients like the datil pepper for its Smoked Datil Ale.
+St. Augustine’s taprooms are cozy and family-friendly, with local craft beer favorites like Bog Brewing incorporating unique ingredients like the datil pepper for its Smoked Datil Ale.
 Others include Old Coast Ales, A1A Ale Works, Dog Rose Brewing Company and Ancient City Brewing.
-A Beer and Bites Tour pairs 3 hours of food and beer at popular foodie venues.
+A Beer and Bites Tour pairs 3 hours of food and local beer at popular foodie venues.
 If you’re visiting in May, the St. Augustine Brewer’s Festival showcases 25+ local and regional breweries with food trucks and live music.

 You want to unwind and uncork.

 Wine lovers, rejoice.
 Take a romantic horse-drawn carriage and wine tour with The Tasting Tours for a sunset trip through St. Augustine’s historic streets.
 Or, sip, shop and learn at Carrera Wine Cellar, whose mission is that wine should be simple, fun and shared.
 Carrera offers wine tastings and educational classes, and an extensive bottle and sampling selection.

 Wine and carriage tour with The Tasting Tours